formkit/docs-content/essentials/what-is-formkit.md

 ### Easy to validate ✅

-Front end [validation](/essentials/validation) that gives instant feedback is an important part of providing a good experience to your users.
+Front-end [validation](/essentials/validation) that gives instant feedback is an important part of providing a good experience to your users.
 Unfortunately, it can be incredibly tedious to implement even if you're using a great validation library.
 FormKit takes the pain out of front end validation by baking the [rules](/essentials/validation#available-rules) directly into the inputs.

 <example
   name="Text input"